commercelayer/commercelayer-docs-resources/checkout_com_payments/create.md

 ---
-description: How to create a checkout com payment via API
+description: How to create a checkout.com payment via API
 ---

-# Create a checkout com payment
+# Create a checkout.com payment

-To <a href="https://docs.commercelayer.io/developers/creating-resources" target="_blank">create</a> a new checkout com payment, send a `POST` request to the `/api/checkout_com_payments` endpoint, passing the resource arguments in the request body.
+To <a href="https://docs.commercelayer.io/developers/creating-resources" target="_blank">create</a> a new checkout.com payment, send a `POST` request to the `/api/checkout_com_payments` endpoint, passing the resource arguments in the request body.

 ## Request